extension-js/extension.js/programs/create/README.md

 ## Templates

-Templates are sourced from the public Examples repository.
-See the catalog at `https://github.com/extension-js/examples` and reference templates by name (for example, `content`, `content-react`, `content-vue`).
+Templates are sourced from the public examples repository.
+Browse the catalog in the [Extension.js examples](https://github.com/extension-js/examples) and reference templates by name (for example, `content`, `content-react`, `content-vue`).

 ## License